Why Check Building Complaints Before Renting?

 The Problem: This Takes Hours

-Most renters give up after checking one database—or skip research entirely.
-That's how people end up in buildings with chronic issues.
+Most renters give up after checking one database — or skip research entirely.
+That's how people end up in buildings with chronic issues that would have been obvious in the data.

 Skip the Manual Research

-DwellCheck aggregates HPD, 311, DOB, crime data, transit access, and 50+ other factors into a single livability report.
+DwellCheck aggregates HPD, 311, DOB, ACRIS, NYPD crime, bedbug history, transit access, and 50+ other factors into a single livability report in seconds.

 Check Any Address — $2.99What to Do With the Information